‘Law & Order: Organized Crime’ Finale: Why Did Wheatley Want Benson There for THAT Last Scene?

 But again, why did Richard want Benson there for this?
 Was he relying on Morales taking her out, too?
 That would be a big gamble.
 Did he want Benson to witness Stabler taking out Morales?
 Again, that would be a big gamble; he couldn’t know how it would all go down.
 Both instances would mean putting his trust in a cop he turned, and really, Richard seems a bit too smart for that.
 Was he hoping that Stabler would shoot Benson in the chaos of whatever he wanted to happen that Morales may have disrupted by being so defeated by what he did?
 Maybe Richard had someone else there who couldn’t carry out a plan because of how it all went down.

 That would make a bit more sense.
-After all, as Richard detailed in the penultimate episode to his ex-wife, no matter what may have happened between Stabler and Angela, “you know you’re not the love of your life.
+After all, as Richard detailed in the penultimate episode to his ex-wife, no matter what may have happened between Stabler and Angela, “you know you’re not the love of his life.
 Nor was that poor woman you had brutally murdered the love of his life.
 Yes, she was the mother of his children and he cared for her…but plot twist, there’s someone else.
 Another woman who’s the one true love of his life.”

 Maybe the Season 2 premiere will offer more insight.
 Or maybe it’ll just be one of those unanswered questions.
 (After all, we’re still waiting for Organized Crime or SVU to reveal what Stabler wrote in the letter he gave to Benson in the spinoff’s premiere.)